Osled/VRelax/README.md

  - That includes the JobManager, Job, Drone, and JobAssigment scripts.
  - The following 30 minutes I spent on UI programming by using MVVM method scripts.
 I expanded on it the next day.
  - At the beginning, the UI only had text which was later connected to the Jobs' and Drones' status.
+   - **The Why=** The MVVM ties the whole system together to function and also display the state of the jobs and the drones.
+Therefore, it had to at least change the text to represent that.
+Also the dropdown menu for each job to make it an easy selection for the user.
  #### 3 -- 16:00
  - The last hour I spent programming the DroneMovement and programmed it to avoid obstacles, so I used one line Raycast in front of the Drone. (later I changed it to a sphere Raycast because it was better for this situation)
 - Then I placed all the enviroment parts and enviroment assets.
 (I made a simple environment by using pre-existing shapes in Unity to save time)
 - **The Why** Focusing on the drone programing will tie the whole system together and make it runable even if it didn't look pretty.
 That is why I spent an extra 30 minutes just to fix the UI and the enviromental placement.
   #### Extra Time
+  - Added extra buttons like restart, quit and open and close menu with the name (Job listing).
+    - Camera switcher button has been added to seitch between views in the scene with 5 cameras disabled and one only is on display. overhead camera, side view camera, and each drone has a camera.
 - The goal was to have a deliverable that funtions in 3 hours.
 This was accompplished.
 I kept coming up with ideas and I had some time the day after, so I started optimizing the Drone Movement.
 - I also spent and extra hour adding FPS viewer and cleaning up the code.
 - In total it was 2 extra hours of development and debugging.